 Figure 1.
 3D XYZ coordinate definition used in 360Lib, A3 is the equator

 Figure 1 shows the internal (X, Y, Z) coordinate system based on the right-hand coordinate system used in 360Lib.
 Rotation of this coordinate system is supported, and will be described in Section 3.
 The sphere can be sampled with longitude (ϕ) and latitude (θ).
-In aviation, the longitude ϕ in the range [−π, π] is known as yaw, and latitude θ in the range [−π/2, π/2] is known as pitch, where π is the ratio of a circle's circumference to its diameter.
+The longitude ϕ is in the range [−π, π], and latitude θ is in the range [−π/2, π/2], where π is the ratio of a circle's circumference to its diameter.
 In 360Lib, the longitude ϕ is defined by the angle starting from X axis in counter-clockwise direction as shown in Figure 1.
 The latitude θ is defined by the angle from the equator toward Y axis as shown in Figure 1.
 The (X, Y, Z) coordinates on the unit sphere can be evaluated from (ϕ, θ) using (1) (2) (3).